silnrsi/langtags/doc/langtags.md

 There are three specially named (via the **tag** field) objects that occur at the start of the list.
 All special tags start with `_`:

+#### _globalvar

-- **_globalvar** The **variants** field lists variants that may occur with any language tag.
+- **variants** Lists variants that may occur with any language tag.

+#### _phonvar

-- **_phonvar** The **variants** field lists variants that may occur with any language tag for the **Latn** script, whether implicit or explicitly stated.
+- **variants** Lists variants that may occur with any language tag for the **Latn** script, whether implicit or explicitly stated.
 Notice that for some languages there is no entry for a Latin script form of the language.
 For example `th-Latn` does not occur in the list of tags anywhere.
 But `th-fonipa` is a valid tag, whereas `th-Thai-fonipa` is not.

+#### _version

-- **_version** The **api** field contains a semantic version string "x.y.z" where x is a major version not backwardly structurally compatible, y is a minor version involving removing fields and z is minimal change that simply adds fields or extra header records (special tags of the form \_tag.)
+- **api** Contains a semantic version string "x.y.z" where x is a major version not backwardly structurally compatible, y is a minor version involving removing fields and z is minimal change that simply adds fields or extra header records (special tags of the form \_tag.)
+- **date** Contains a date in the form year-month-date with each component a number.

 ### File invariants